HL7/cancer-reporting/input/pagecontent/background.md

 ### Relationship to MedMorph

-The [Making EHR Data More Available for Research and Public Health (MedMorph)](http://build.fhir.org/ig/HL7/fhir-medmorph/) is seeking to advance public health and patient-centered outcomes by establishing HL7 standards in FHIR and Clinical Quality Language (CQL).
-The [Central Cancer Registry Reporting Content IG] (http://hl7.org/fhir/us/central-cancer-registry-reporting/2022Jan/) leverages the MedMorph Reference Architecture (RA) IG to facilitate reporting cancer data to regional, state, and territorial public health central cancer registries.
+Our Cancer reporting processes focus on bundling SDC/eCC on FHIR bundling and distributing them from LIS to EHR or LIS to Central Cancer Registries directly.
+The [Central Cancer Registry Reporting Content IG(CCRRC IG)](https://build.fhir.org/ig/HL7/fhir-central-cancer-registry-reporting-ig/index.html) leverages the MedMorph Reference Architecture (RA) IG to facilitate reporting cancer data to regional, state, and territorial public health central cancer registries.
+EHRs reporting pathology data to these registries are expected to follow guidance provided in that IG, including guidelines on PlanDefinition and Subscriptions.

 ### FHIR Profiles to Capture NAACCR Volume V